 4.)
 The Air Force

 If you want to join the military but still feel like you have a regular job, the Air Force could be ideal.
 It’s also the best service to join if the quality of life, such as base housing units and dormitory conditions, is important to you.
-However, keep in mind that the Air Force admissions is the considered highly competitive.
+However, keep in mind that Air Force admissions are considered highly competitive.

 5.)
 Coast Guard